 If there are any interesting developer conferences or meetups coming soon, you can search by using the appropriate hashtags to find people who are attending.
 You can also explore other relevant topics by using #angular, #react, #UX, for example.

 While you can search for relevant meetups on Twitter using hashtags, you can also directly use Meetup — a platform for finding and building communities based on similar interests.

 A meetup profile will show you what other meetups or groups the person is part of, their interests and social links.
 You can reach out on a different platform or you can send a personalised email directly through Meetup.

 GitHub is the largest development platform where developers can work collaboratively on software projects.
-This makes it the perfect place to find some pretty awesome talent.
-Profiles on GitHub contain plenty of information which can give you a good idea about the skills and experience of the front-end developer.
+This makes it the perfect place to find tech talent.
+Profiles on GitHub contain plenty of information which can give you a good idea about the skills and experience of the developer.

 You can explore the websites they’ve listed to get more information about the projects they’ve worked on and their interests.